kevin-cantwell/sub/README.md

-A simple too that will perform pattern substitutions using Go's regex parser.
+A simple tool that will perform pattern substitutions using Go's regex parser.

 ### Install